How to report air and smoke pollution, how we deal with your complaints, smoke control areas and advice on burning solid fuel.

 There are currently no smoke control areas within the East Riding of Yorkshire.

-It is advisable to seek specialist advice from an experienced installer if you are considering a solid fuel or biomass stove or boiler, to ensure it works efficiently and does not cause smoke or odour problems.
+You should get specialist advice from an experienced installer if you are considering a solid fuel or biomass stove or boiler, to make sure it works efficiently and does not cause smoke or odour problems.
 Biomass typically refers to pellets, chips or briquettes of wood or other plant matter which can be used as fuel.
 Solid fuel is usually either wood or coal.

 For businesses which are proposing larger biomass boilers or combined heat and power schemes please refer to our information on air quality and planning .